julia-m-stephenson/Modela_MDX_Controller/README.md

 Z - Set machines Z0 - use this to tell machine that tool is just touching workpiece Z height.
 G - Goto specified Z height e.g G -2000 will move tool down from Zmax to almost touching baseplate use with caution.
 S - Send file this is expecting the name of an ASCII text file following the RML-1 standard. e.g. as created by Dr. Engrace supplied by Roland.

+Typical use would be :-

+MDX-15 Power ON (workpiece moves to Viewing position) Press View button (LED off) Tool moves to home position (x=0,y=0,z=zmax) Run mdx15_sender.py
+Press 2 to move down
+Press 0 to switch off motor
+Use 2 (Z down) and 5 (Jog step size) to move Z to correct positiontool just touching workpiece Press Z to set Z0
+Press S to Send file e.g. Filename: ..\test\B_Neale_51x16.prn Wait while engraving occurs (60 seconds) should see Zz when MDX buffer is full.
+E to exit
+View (LED on) to unload

+Alternate file ..\test\B_Neale_272_B.prn